PRATIKBAGADE1/FullStackApp--ReactJs-Springboot/README.md

 ## Working
-- 1)This Project Shows the Demonstration of how the spring is connected to Mysqli Framework.
+- This Project Shows the Demonstration of how the spring is connected to Mysqli Framework.
-- 2)We used Hibernrt and the Java persistance Api for the database connectivity with MySql databaseS
+- We used Hibernrt and the Java persistance Api for the database connectivity with MySql databaseS